EV battery maker CATL plans $5-billion China recycling facility - NewsBreak

 EV battery maker CATL plans $5-billion China recycling facility

-BEIJING, Oct 12 (Reuters) - Contemporary Amperex Technology Co Ltd (300750.SZ) plans to build a battery material recycling facility in the central Chinese province of Hubei with an investment of up to 32 billion yuan ($4.96 billion), the electric-vehicle battery maker said on Tuesday.
+BEIJING (Reuters) - Contemporary Amperex Technology Co Ltd plans to build a battery material recycling facility in the central Chinese province of Hubei with an investment of up to 32 billion yuan ($4.96 billion), the electric-vehicle battery maker said on Tuesday.

 The company’s announcement comes at a time when global demand for electric vehicles has surged, which makes securing battery materials a key task for the industry.